pwyde/dotfiles/.github/README.md

 ### Cleanup Home Directory

 Bootstrap script will scan the root of the home directory (`~/`) for known dotfiles.
-If any are found, script will prompt them for removal.
+If any are found, the script will prompt them for removal.
 See [XDG base directory compliance](#xdg-base-directory-compliance) for more information.

 ## :package: Applications